-- 2. A confirmed Bachelor's Degree in Nursing: - c.
-Degree must be completed at an accredited institution recognized by the U.S. Department of Education and confirmed with official transcripts in English. - 3.
-An unencumbered nursing license.
+- 1. A confirmed Bachelor's Degree in Nursing: - a.
+Degree must be completed at an accredited institution recognized by the U.S. Department of Education and confirmed with official transcripts in English. - 2.
+An unencumbered nursing license. - 3.
+The student must successfully complete and provide a transcript for a 300+ level statistics class or equivalent.